 Father said, “That’s Angel Island.”
 He said nothing else.
 The poignancy of that silence did not hit home until I uncovered father’s travel documents from his steamer truck and claimed his file from the National Archives in San Bruno many years later.

 Father might have been a scholar in another age in china studying for the examinations, but this was not to be his destiny in the young Republic of China.
 Instead, in America, he was in business for himself… never working a day for anyone else.
-His children and grandchildren went on to be the scholars that he couldn’t not be… three teachers and three college professors… graduates and students at the University of Pittsburgh, UC-Berkeley, Stanford, Radcliff, San Francisco State University, University of Pennsylvania, University of Virginia, UCLA, USC, Arizona in Tempe, and Ohio State University.
+His children and grandchildren went on to be the scholars that he couldn’t not be… three teachers and three college professors… graduates and students at the University of Pittsburgh, UC-Berkeley, Stanford, Radcliffe, San Francisco State University, University of Pennsylvania, University of Virginia, UCLA, USC, U. of Arizona in Tempe, and Ohio State University.

 On a marble headstone in the old Chinese cemetery in Colma, anyone can read my father’s true name written out in Chinese characters.
 Also revealed is his birth date, date of death, and name of village.
 Just above the vertical lines of characters, in English, is his paper name.